PlusAuth/plusauth-react-native-starter/README.md

 * **Run Application in iOS Device**

 Just hit the 'Run' button in XCode to start the app.
+The [Metro](https://facebook.github.io/metro/) will be started automatically.

 ## License